-Minimum Unit Load in One Semester
+F. Minimum Unit Load in One Semester

-While the minimum unit load for students of the CSU to be considered full time is 12 units per term, CSU IP participants are required to enroll in a minimum unit load is 15 units each semester for all study centers.
+While the minimum unit load for students of the CSU to be considered full time is 12 units per term, CSU IP participants are required to enroll in a minimum unit load of 15 units each semester for all study centers with few exceptions.
+(Refer to the Academic Bulletin for the study center if there are exceptions to this policy.)